Living from the inside out: Notes on values-based living

 In personal development, it's curiosity, self-honesty, humility, and humor.
 Not perfection.

-You'll probably notice some values show up across multiple arenas - authenticity and honesty matter to me in both friendship and work.
+You'll probably notice some values show up across multiple areas — authenticity and honesty matter to me in both friendship and work.
 That's normal.
 How they show up just looks different depending on context.

 The combinations are endless, and they are deeply personal.
-That’s the whole point!

 If you're not sure where to start, here is a comprehensive list of 200+ values that can help you identify what resonates.
 Sometimes we need to see them laid out to recognize what we've always known matters, or what we want to cultivate.